SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/4-Interpreter/theInterpreter.md

 - Receiver and arguments remain on the stack, and are accessed relative to the new frame's base
 - Upon return, it's the callee's responsibility to pop the receiver and arguments and to push the return value to the stack

+We will slightly revisit this calling convention when introducing just-in-time compilation.

 ### Interpreting Primitives

 ### When the Lookup Fails